Private, Gated Enclave

 Generation Haus® is a completed product and system for multigenerational homes, which combines modular efficiency and planning flexibility to accommodate a variety of family compositions and living styles.

 In multigenerational homes, families will have separate living areas under the same roof.
 For these homes, families tend to share bills and housework and often pitch in for caregiving beyond their immediate family.
-Families that choose to live in a MGR® model often enjoy many enhanced living benefits including:
+Families that choose to live in a multigenerational residence often enjoy many enhanced living benefits including:

-Generation Haus® introduces the MGR®, an original and enhanced housing model that surpasses traditional single-family home design constraints.
-Our multigenerational residence, the Ghaus® MGR®, is meticulously crafted to eliminate ornamental waste and deliver a harmonious blend of modern aesthetics, sustainability, and creativity.
+Generation Haus® is an original and enhanced multigenerational housing model that surpasses traditional SFR, single-family residence design constraints.
+Our multigenerational residence, the Ghaus®, is meticulously crafted to eliminate ornamental waste and deliver a harmonious blend of modern aesthetics, sustainability, and creativity.

 What sets Generation Haus® apart is its flexibility.
 The Ghaus® module system allows families to tailor their homes according to their specific needs and preferences.